joakimmj/md-tangle/README.md

 already has support for embedding code blocks using ``` or ~~~~, mostly for the purposes of syntax highlighting in documentation.

+## Installing
+This CLI tool can easily be utilized by adding `md-tangle` to your `PATH`, or by installing the package with `pip`.

+See the package on [https://pypi.org/project/md-tangle/](https://pypi.org/project/md-tangle/), or just install with `pip install md-tangle`.

 ## Command
-By adding the command `tangle:<path/filename>`, this tool will tangle tagged code blocks to given file.
+By adding the keyword `tangle:<path/filename>`, this tool will tangle tagged code blocks to given file.
 Supports `~` for home directory.

 One can tangle the code block to multiple files by separating the files with chosen separator (default: `,`).